promanenko/gigaspaces-sbp-jekyll/spring-data-basic.markdown

  {%endhighlight%}

 {%note%}
-Note that Spring Data recognizes an `Impl` suffix by default to look for custom methods implementations.
+Spring Data recognizes an `Impl` suffix by default to look for custom methods implementations.
 {%endnote%}

  The implementation itself does not depend on Spring Data, so you can inject other beans or property values into it using standard dependency injection.
 E.g. you could inject `GigaSpaces` and use it directly in your custom methods.